kratin01/DevConnect/README.md

 ## ⚙️ Local Setup Instructions

 To run this project locally, you will need to set up both the backend and frontend services.
+Check out the [**Backend Repository**](https://github.com/kratin01/DevConnect-Backend) to set up the backend.

 ### 1. Clone the repository